July 8, 2026

 Travel policy creation and enforcement

 TMCs help you build clear travel and expense policies and enforce them automatically during booking.
-Out-of-policy options can be blocked entirely or flagged for manager approval.
+You can block out-of-policy options entirely or flag them for manager approval.
 This means policy compliance happens before money is spent, not weeks later during expense review.

 Spend management and reporting

-TMCs consolidate all travel spending into a single view.
+TMCs consolidate all travel and expense management into a single view.
 You can see who's spending what, where the money goes, and how actual costs compare to budget in real time.
 Detailed reports help you identify savings opportunities, track trends across departments, and make smarter decisions about vendor contracts and travel budgets.

 Traveler safety and duty of care